 In July 2020, in consideration for the rights assigned and license conveyed under the Adimab Assignment Agreement, we issued 5,000,000 shares of our Series A preferred stock, then having a fair value of \$40.0 million, to Adimab.
-In addition, under the Adimab Assignment Agreement, we are obligated to pay Adimab up to \$16.5 million upon the achievement of specified development and regulatory milestones for the first Product under the agreement that achieves such specified milestones and up to \$8.1 million upon the achievement of specified development and regulatory milestones for the second Product under the agreement that achieves such specified milestones.
-The maximum aggregate amount of milestone payments payable under the agreement for any and all Products is \$24.6 million.
+In addition, under the Adimab Assignment Agreement, we are obligated to pay Adimab up to \$16.5 million upon the achievement of specified development and regulatory milestones for the first Product under the agreement that achieves such specified milestones and up to \$8.1 million upon the achievement of specified development and regulatory milestone payments product under the agreement for any and all Products is \$24.6 million.
 Through December 31, 2023, we had made aggregate milestone payments of \$11.1 million to Adimab under the Adimab Assignment Agreement.
 We are also obligated to pay Adimab royalties of a mid-single-digit percentage based on net sales of any Products, beginning upon the first commercial sale of a Product in accordance with the Adimab Assignment Agreement.
 The royalty rate is subject to reductions specified under the agreement.
 Royalties are due on a Product-by-Product and country-by-country basis beginning upon the first commercial sale of each Product and ending on the later of (i) 12 years after the first commercial sale of such Product in such country and (ii) the expiration of the last valid claim of a patent covering such Product in such country (the "Royalty Term").